This low-fat yogurt pannacotta is healthier alternative to the famous dessert!

 - In a small glass pour 2 tablespoons of the cold milk, add the gelatin, stir it to combine and let it bloom.

-- Mix sugar and cinnamon well (this will help the cinnamon not to form lumps)
+Mix the sugar and cinnamon well (this will help the cinnamon not to form lumps).

 - In a bowl, mix the yogurt, honey, lemon juice, vanilla and salt.
 Add the milk in small batches, stirring well after each addition.